nuken/roku-bridge/README.md

 ### 1\.
 Run with Docker

 The easiest way to run the application is with Docker Compose.
+For upgrades, save a config backup.

 1. Create a folder for your project.
 This folder's location is important, as it's where your recordings will be saved.

+2. For first time installs, create the Docker volume manually by running this command in your terminal:

+    ```
+    docker volume create roku-bridge-config
+    ```

-2. Inside that folder, create a file named `docker-compose.yml` and add the following content:
+3. Inside that folder, create a file named `docker-compose.yml` and add the following content:

     ```yaml
     services: